mernst/uwisdom/Emacs.md

 ```

+If I get:
+Error: error ("Eager macro-expansion failure: (void-function transient--set-layout)")
+then delete all the .elc files here:
+(find-file (locate-library "magit"))
+If I then get:
+Error: error ("Eager macro-expansion failure: (void-function transient-define-group)")
+(find-file (locate-library "transient"))
+I fiddled around a bit and it finally worked, but I'm not sure exactly what I did.

 <!--
 This last  is to prevent Emacs from thinking the local variables above
 are for real; the local variables below are the ones Emacs should process.